 A great example of the actors getting involved was tweeting the recurring line from the trailers: “Whatever it takes”.
 The constant repetition of this line sticks in peoples heads and really drives home the message that this is a film where the stakes are incredibly high.

-Endgame is hopefully going to rock the world and provide fans with a satisfying conclusion to the epic adventure that Iron Man started us on.
+Endgame has rocked the world by providing a satisfying conclusion to the epic adventure that Iron Man started us on.